tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 will produce both `output.c` and `a.out`.
 Then you can run `./a.out` to see the result of your program.

+We also now have a [compiler web REPL](https://scrapscript.fly.dev/compilerepl) if you don't want to download anything.

 ## Thanks for reading

+Want to learn more?
 Well first, play with [the web REPL](https://scrapscript.fly.dev/repl).
 Then take a look at [the repo](https://github.com/tekknolagi/scrapscript) and start contributing!
 Since we don't have a huge backlog of well-scoped projects just yet, I recommend posting in the [discourse group](https://scrapscript.discourse.group/) first to get an idea of what would be most useful and also interesting to you.